Strong as They Need to Be

 - Also, during the final confrontation, Agent Carver clearly pushes Nick mentally ("WHERE WERE WE?!")... but instead of jumping, as he was presumably pushed to do, Nick turns around and tele-punches Carver.
 How did he do this?
 No one, before or after that moment, was ever shown as able to resist a push.

 - This is actually the ability of David in Unbreakable where he is as physically strong as he needs to be.
-Demonstrated where no matter how much weight that was added he could still lift it.
+In one scene he tests his limits by bench-pressing.
+He strains with the initial weight, but no matter how much weight he adds, he's still able to lift it.

 - This is often true of the loyalists as well.